GabLeRoux/macos-crossover-wine-cloud-builder/ReadMe.md

 # MacOS CrossOver FOSS built from the Cloud

-Let's build FOSS CrossOver for MacOS in the cloud!
+Let's build [FOSS CrossOver][foss-crossover] for macOS in the cloud!
 I found [some gists][crossover-gist] and I asked myself why don't we use the cloud and the free open source builders to build this?
 Here it is.

 ## How this works?